RealTimeChris/Spheres-DXR/README.md

-# Spheres-DXR
+# Summary
 Renders a single frame of globally illuminated spheres made of lambertian material, using the DirectX 12 Ray Tracing API and an Nvidia RTX GPU.
+Inspired by Peter Shirley's "Ray Tracing in One Weekend".
+Uses 1 ray per pixel and the scene data can be modified by changing the values contained within Main.cpp.

+In terms of DirectX 12, it makes use of a pipeline state with a global root signature, a ray generation shader, a Lambertian material hit group and miss shader, and writes the output into a 2D texture bound via unordered access.
+This output is presented to a Win32 window using a Vsync-enabled swap chain.

+Requires a GPU with DXR support as I have not implemented the fallback layer.

 # Sample Output
 ![Lambertian 01](https://github.com/RealTimeChris/Spheres-DXR/blob/master/Sample%20Output/Lambertian%2001.png?raw=true)